pde294/Bike-Sharing-Analysis/README.md

  - While Thursday and Friday were most popular days for Male and Female riders, for riders with Unknown Gender, Saturday and Sunday were the most popular days for riders.

 ##Summary
  - Overalll, the mornings of Thursday-Sunday appear to be the most popular times for all riders.
-If given extra time to do analysis, I would like to do visualizations on 1) trip duration between the most popular starting location-stop location pairs, and 2) bike repairs by trip duration.
+In regards to next steps for analysis, I would like to do visualizations on 1) trip duration between the most popular starting location-stop location pairs, and 2) bike repairs by trip duration.